-Join the Cards for Troops drive to help our Aussie soldiers on deployment overseas!
+The Cards for Troops drive to help our Aussie soldiers on deployment overseas has started for 2018.

 "Lord, bid war's trumpet cease;

 Fold the whole earth in peace".